DanieljcFan/RL-argumented-GA-for-TSP/README.md

 # RL-agumented-GeneticAlgorithm-for-TSP
-A project to find solution of a TSP problem, in cooperate with Grape Qiao, Han Wang, and Ziyan Lin
+A project to find solution of a TSP problem, in cooperate with Grape Qiao, Han Wang, and Ziyan Lin.
+See https://github.com/DanieljcFan/RL-argumented-GA-for-TSP/blob/master/553.667-FinalReport-JFan%2CHWang%2CXQiu%2CZLin.pdf

 TSP is a famous NP-hard problem, and Genetic Algorithm combined with Lin-Kernighan heuristic has been shown to be one of the best approximate solutions.
 Still, here is a space for imporvement.
 In this project Reinforcement Learning is applied to improve the efficiency of local search and thus improve the total algorithm.